logo

 Another study found that receiving unfavorable subliminal cues about aging increased cardiovascular stress in older persons both before and after intellectually taxing tasks like math tests.
 Even older adults who have unfavorable perceptions about themselves are less likely to consent to life-extension treatments, according to research.

-It's interesting to note that age stereotypes may not always work as planned.
-Exposure to favorable age stereotypes made people feel older, according to a 2012 study published in The Journals of Gerontology of middle-aged (aged 36 to 60) and older persons (aged 61 and higher).
+Interestingly, age stereotypes may only sometimes work as planned.
+According to a 2012 study published in The Journals of Gerontology of middle-aged (36 to 60) and older persons (61 and higher), exposure to favorable age stereotypes made people feel older.[2]

 What Benefits Do Senior Citizens Receive?